-Product line · beta
+Product line · live

 Frida

 The lightning-fast CMS + CRM builder.
-Ferocious, independent, zero dependencies — like her namesake, she hunts alone.
+Ferocious, independent, zero dependencies.
+Like her namesake, she hunts alone.

 Eugene, Oregon · est. 2026 · second-generation studio